willcl-ark/bitcoin/doc/design/private-broadcast-tool.md

 peer's VERSION with WTXIDRELAY and VERACK, announces the transaction by wtxid, serves it exactly once when asked for it by wtxid, sends one PING, and closes on the matching PONG.
-The protocol version is Core's current one, so the profile tracks the release rather than marking the tool; the user agent is a constant that no node sends (see bitcoin/bitcoin#27509).
+The protocol version is Core's current one, so the profile tracks the release rather than marking the tool; the user agent is the one the previous implementation sent (a constant other than the node's own, see bitcoin/bitcoin#27509), kept so this change adds no second profile.
 It needs a peer that is at protocol 70016 or later, offers `NODE_WITNESS`, accepts relay and sends WTXIDRELAY before its VERACK; any other peer is left before anything is announced.
 Every other message is read and ignored; the tool never answers it.
 A peer that declines the transaction,